 It’s not just about thinking “like the rich do”, but it is definitely about shifting our inner orientation to be able to recognize life’s gifts.

-We may have never been modelled to think in this way that suggests abundance isn’t just about money.
+We may have never been modeled to think in this way that suggests abundance isn’t just about money.
 Sure, money is the means to many of the treasures and travels of the world.
 But through that money and the purchases you make, what are you truly trying to fulfill?

 When you experience true abundance, you are no longer putting money on a pedestal because you begin to see that your desires are about something deeper.
 What could that something deeper be?
-I love the definition that Ashlynd shares in her podcast, which is “abundance is not only what you have, but your relation to what you have, how you feel about what you have”.
+I love the definition that Ashlynd shares in her podcast, which is “abundance is not only what you have, but your relationship to what you have, how you feel about what you have”.

 So let’s start there.
 Let’s explore your relationship to what you have and why it might never feel good enough, by investigating some of the “blocks” you might be experiencing with money (and abundance).